-- Reduce the water level being used in a bathtub by one or two inches if a shower is not available.
+- Reduce the water level used in a bathtub by one or two inches if a shower is unavailable.

 - When remodeling a bathroom, install a new low-volume flush toilet that uses only 1.6 gallons per flush.

 - Test toilets for leaks.
 Add a few drops of food coloring or a dye tablet to the water in the tank, but do not flush the toilet.
 Watch to see if the color appears in the bowl within a few minutes.
-If it does, the toilet has a silent leak that needs to be repaired.
+If it does, the toilet has a silent leak that needs repairing.

 - Never use the toilet to dispose of cleansing tissues, cigarette butts, or other trash.
-This wastes a great deal of water and places an unnecessary load on the sewage treatment plant or septic tank.
+Doing so wastes water and places an unnecessary load on the sewage treatment plant or septic tank.

 - Do not use hot water when cold will do.
-Water and energy can be saved by washing hands with soap and cold water.
-Hot water should be added only when hands are especially dirty.
+You can save water and energy by washing your hands with soap and cold water.
+You should only use hot water when your hands are especially dirty.

-- Do not let the water run when washing hands.
-Water should be turned off while washing and scrubbing and be turned on again to rinse.
-A cutoff valve may be installed on the faucet.
+- Do not let the water run when washing your hands.
+Water should be turned off while washing and scrubbing and turned on again to rinse.
+You can also install a cutoff valve on the faucet.

 - When shaving, fill the lavatory basin with hot water instead of letting the water run continuously.